 - European Medicines Agency

-The people who represent us at the EMA, EUNetHTA and MOCA cannot be involved in any of our advisory activities with commercial companies & commercial clinical trials.
+To ensure impartiality/neutrality, the people who represent us in processes regarding regulatory affairs (EMA, EUNetHTA and National HTA bodies) cannot be involved in any of our advisory activities with commercial companies & commercial clinical trials.
 It’s therefore very important that both OIFE and the national organizations keep track of which people who represent us where.
 See this guideline from IMI about conflict of interest for more information.

 And check out this 2,5 minute long educational video about what health technology assessment is and why it brings more challenges in rare vs. common health conditions.